elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Easy.
 * Issues:
-  * The Modix instructions for this step do not include a parts list.
+  * The assembly instructions for this step do not include a parts list and are not thorough.
 <center>
 <table>
   <tr>